G-Node/nix/docs/data_model.md

 ![er-schema](./images/data_model_brief.png "NIX data model")

-The figure shows the intentions of the different entities but not their fields.
+The figure shows the purpose of the different entities but not their fields.
 For this, refer to the API documentation, the [wiki](https://github.com/G-Node/nix/wiki) and the tutorials.